 Saliva: meta-analyses of paired saliva samples and nasopharyngeal swabs found no statistically significant difference in sensitivity or specificity between these specimens for SARS-CoV-2 detection, especially in the ambulatory setting.
 Sensitivity was not significantly different among asymptomatic people and outpatients.
 Methods of saliva collection may affect sensitivity.
+Meta-analyses demonstrate that saliva is as valid as nasopharyngeal sampling for the detection of SARS-CoV-2 infections in symptomatic and asymptomatic patients.
+Saliva sampling is simple, fast, non-invasive, inexpensive, and painless.
 The WHO does not currently recommend the use of saliva as the sole specimen type for routine clinical diagnostics.
-In contrast, the Infectious Diseases Society of America recommends saliva as a suitable option for molecular testing in symptomatic people.

 Faecal specimens: consider when upper or lower respiratory specimens are negative and the clinical suspicion for infection remains (may be used from the second week after symptom onset).